AllenSWDB/allenswdb.github.io/databook/background/Two-photon-calcium-imaging.md

 ## Advantages in the context of systems neuroscience

-- **Granular View**: Calcium imaging enables a detailed view of neural populations, capturing the dynamics of hundreds to thousands of neurons simultaneously.
+- **Granular view**: Calcium imaging enables a detailed view of neural populations, capturing the dynamics of hundreds to thousands of neurons simultaneously.
 Better yet, some microscopes can resolve individual synapses or other cellular compartments.
-- **Cell-type Specificity**: Thanks to advances in molecular biology, we can direct GECIs to specific neuron types, granting us the power to dissect neural circuits with cell-type precision.
+- **Cell-type specificity**: Thanks to advances in molecular biology, we can direct GECIs to specific neuron types, granting us the power to dissect neural circuits with cell-type precision.
-- **Temporal Insights**: While the temporal resolution of calcium imaging doesn't match that of direct electrical recordings, indicators have become faster over each generation.
+- **Temporal insights**: While the temporal resolution of calcium imaging doesn't match that of direct electrical recordings, indicators have become faster over each generation.
 Even compartively "slow" indicators such as GCaMP6s are still fast enough to detect when a group of action potentials